-I became interested in this issue 7 years ago when I had a middle school student nearly hit by a car that ran my stop sign while she was getting off my bus.
+I became interested in this issue 9 years ago when I had a middle school student nearly hit by a car that ran my stop sign while she was getting off my bus.
 That is when I found out that there was nothing a bus driver could do about these violations.

-In our Riley County School district last year, we had a child that nearly got hit when a driver passed a bus stopped on a country road on the right side of the bus while children were boarding.
+In our Riley County School district two years ago, we had a child and her mother that nearly got hit when a driver passed a bus stopped on a country road on the right side of the bus while children were boarding.
 The car nearly hit a small kindergarten student and her mother.
 When this driver repeated this again later that same month, the child's mother was watching for it and stepped back in front of the bus with her child in order to be out of the way of the car.
-Our bus driver identified the car license number and vehicle description.
+Our bus driver had identified the car license number and vehicle description the first time.
 When the second incident happened, our driver was able to positively identify the driver of the car.
 However, no ticket could be issued due to current legal limitations.